solariun/CorePartition/README.md

 # Introducing Thread Isolation

 Now, CorePartition will introduce Thread Isolation, it will dynamically encrypt stack on back and restore of the memory page, it does not intend to be the best security, but one more barrier against digital threats.
-Every thread with Secure Memory Page, will be encrypted using a 128 bits key that will be dynamically changed every context switch.
+Every thread with Secure Memory Page, will be encrypted using a key with the same size of the context and dynamically changed on every context switch.
 The developer will have no power or awareness of the procedure and the whole memory page will encrypted on memory.

 Note that it will ONLY encrypt the stack, heap will remain original.